The watermill

 Glinda

 The car swerved towards him; his moped skidded and slipped out from under him.
 And then he was down on the tarmac with sudden and frightening violence.
 He came to a stop and somehow, got up, running and limping away.
 He found himself running desperately along a side-street he’d never been down before, his crash helmet abandoned somewhere.
 He didn’t know where he was, nor how he got there.
-He was limping just as fast as he could manage, breathing in desperate ragged gasps.
+He was limping along just as fast as he could manage, breathing in desperate ragged gasps.
 They would be after him, his pursuers from the other gang.
 They would not let up until they got him.
 They could not; there was no escape; no way out, no rescue.

 Four or five doors down the street was a café, with a big window.
 The window had a dark green frame.
 Peering in the window he could see tables and chairs inside, and napkins, tablecloths, glasses and plates.
 There were chequered tablecloths of white and brightest egg-yolk yellow.
 He became aware that he was cold and hungry.
 Inside, he could see a lady, perhaps a waitress or a cook, busying herself with her work.
 The lady turned toward the window, and with a start, he recognised her.
 It was his reception teacher, Mrs Burke!
 She saw him.
 She made a movement of her head that was not a suggestion but a command – that he should come along inside.
 All of a sudden he felt about four years old; he was in reception class.
 He was being chased by the school bully.
 He pushed the door open and went inside.
 A bell gave a little jangle.